Skip to main content

 All food premises should be registered with us.

 The licence does not create or imply an exclusive right to use the licensed area.
-The licensee must be aware that us and other statutory bodies reserve the right to gain access to the street café area for cleaning, repairing and maintaining the highway or street furniture.
-Other organisations, may also require access for the maintenance and repair of their equipment.
+The licensee must be aware that we and other statutory bodies reserve the right to gain access to the street café area for cleaning, repairing and maintaining the highway or street furniture.
+Other organisations may also require access for the maintenance and repair of their equipment.

-For some major events, such as a parade, concert or sporting fixture, you may, for reasons of public safety and security, be requested to remove all your outdoor furniture and equipment while the event is taking place, even if it is within your licence times.
-We therefore reserve the right to suspend the licence temporarily if, for any reason, it becomes necessary.
+For some special events, such as a parade, concert or sporting event, you may, for reasons of public safety and security, be requested to remove all your outdoor furniture and equipment while the event is taking place, even if it is within your licence times.
+We reserve the right to suspend a pavement café licence temporarily if, for any appropriate reason, it becomes necessary.

 Licensees must promote a safe, clean and generally welcoming environment in the pavement café area.